Extending orders to types

 \begin{defin} A linearly ordered structure $M$ is \emph{definably complete} iff, for every nonempty definable subset $X$ of $M$, if $X$ has an upper bound then it has a supremum, and if $X$ has a lower bound then it has an infimum. \end{defin} \begin{rem} \begin{enumerate}[label=(\alph*),leftmargin=*] \item Whether $M$ is definably complete only depends on its theory; that is, if $M\equiv N$, then $M$ is definably complete if and only if $N$ is. \end{enumerate} \begin{enumerate}[label=(\alph*),resume*] \item If $X\subseteq M$ is $A$-definable and $\inf(X)$ exists, then $\inf(X)\in \dcl(A)$. \end{enumerate} \end{rem}

-\begin{ass} For the rest of the section, we assume $(M,\le,\ldots)$ to be a linearly ordered, definably complete structure. \end{ass}
+\begin{ass} For the rest of the section, unless otherwise stated, we assume $(M,\le,\ldots)$ to be a linearly ordered, definably complete structure. \end{ass}

-\begin{defin} \begin{enumerate}[label=(\alph*),leftmargin=*] \item A \emph{cut} in a linear order $(X,\le)$ is a pair $(L,R)$ of subsets of $X$ such that $L\cup R=X$ and $L\le R$. \end{enumerate} \begin{enumerate}[label=(\alph*),resume*] \item If $(X,\le)\subseteq (Y,\le)$ are linear orders and $(L,R)$ is a cut in $X$, we say that $b\in Y$ \emph{realises} $(L,R)$ iff $L<b<R$ or $\set{b}=L\cap R$. \end{enumerate} \end{defin} Observe that one of $L,R$ may be empty, and that $L$ and $R$ are either disjoint or intersect in a unique point.
-Cuts of the second kind are precisely those that are realised by exactly one point in every larger linear order.
+\begin{defin} \begin{enumerate}[label=(\alph*),leftmargin=*] \item A \emph{cut} in a linear order $(X,\le)$ is a pair $(L,R)$ of subsets of $X$ such that $L\cup R=X$ and for all $\ell\in L$ and $r\in R$ we have $\ell\le r$. \end{enumerate} \begin{enumerate}[label=(\alph*),resume*] \item If $(X,\le)\subseteq (Y,\le)$ are linear orders and $(L,R)$ is a cut in $X$, we say that $b\in Y$ \emph{realises} $(L,R)$ iff $L<b<R$ or $\set{b}=L\cap R$. \end{enumerate} \end{defin} Observe that one of $L,R$ may be empty, and that $L$ and $R$ are either disjoint or intersect in a unique point.
+Cuts of the second kind are precisely those that are realised by exactly one point in every linear order in which $X$ embeds.
 Clearly, the set of realisations of a given cut is always a convex set.

 \begin{defin} For $p\in S_1(A)$, we define $L_p\coloneqq \set{a\in \dcl(A): p(x)\proves x\ge a}$ and $R_p\coloneqq \set{a\in \dcl(A): p(x)\proves x\le a}$.
 The \emph{cut} of $p$ is the type-definable set $\set{x=a}$ if $L_p\cap R_p=\set a$, or the type-definable set $\set{x> a : a\in L_p}\cup \set{x< a: a\in R_p}$ if $L_p\cap R_p=\emptyset$. \end{defin}